sandralefdal/blackjack-player/README.md

 ```

 where \
-file_path: reference to file, \
+file_path is the reference to the deck file. \
-and deck file contains one line of data where each card is comma separated, in the following format:
+Deck file contains one line of data where each card is comma separated, in the following format:
 ```commandline
 CA, D4, H7, SJ,..., S5, S9, D10
 ```